 I was in Manchester for CampDigital on Thursday and walking back along the Oxford Road I noticed this floating bus stop.

 The evening before I had been with my mother trying out a mobility scooter and going to the shops near her home.
-That experience had heightened my awareness of the proper embedding of dropped curbs and tactile pavement.
+That experience had heightened my awareness of the proper embedded of dropped curbs and tactile pavement.
 The ones near her home created a very unnerving experience for her first trip.

 Thus I was more looking at the crossing points from main pavement to floating bus stop.